wolf8196/PasswordKeeper/README.md

 ## Security
 Currently only one encryption algorithm and one key derivation function is supported, but more may be added in future.
 ### Encryption
 1. **AES-256-CBC-PKCS7-HMACSHA-512** -- Advanced Encryption Standard algorithm with 256-bit key, CBC mode and PKCS7 padding.
-The authenticity and integrity is ensured using a HMAC-SHA-512 hash of the ciphertext (Encrypt-then-MAC scheme).
+The authenticity and integrity is ensured using a HMAC-SHA-512 hash of the ciphertext (Encrypt-then-MAC scheme). (see [Aes256CbcHmacSha512.cs](https://github.com/wolf8196/PasswordKeeper/blob/master/PasswordKeeper.Security/Aes256CbcHmacSha512.cs))

 ### Key derivation
 1. **PBKDF2-SHA512** -- Password-Based Key Derivation Function 2 with SHA-512 hashing algorithm and 64-bit random salt.
-Number of iterations is configurable during registration with default value of 100000.
+Number of iterations is configurable during registration with default value of 100000. (see [Pbkdf2Sha512.cs](https://github.com/wolf8196/PasswordKeeper/blob/master/PasswordKeeper.Security/Pbkdf2Sha512.cs))

 ### Database file structure
 The beginning of the file stores the plain public information required for encryption algorithm (e.g. algorithm id, initialization vector) and key derivation function (e.g. KDF id, salt, number of iterations).